badenh/glow-ubuntu-helpers/README.md

 By necessity, there's some comments / configuration with LLVM and clang as well.

 ## Ubuntu 16.04 Xenial Xerius and LLVM 7
-Ubuntu 16.04 Xenial Xerius ships with an outdated version of LLVM - see <https://packages.ubuntu.com/xenial/devel/llvm>
+Ubuntu 16.04 Xenial Xerius ships with an outdated version of LLVM (version 6 ... ) - see <https://packages.ubuntu.com/xenial/devel/llvm>

 Building Glow on Ubuntu 16.04 with LLVM 7 will fail because LLVM 7 distribution from Xenial uses an older C++ ABI.